15 Helpful Questions to Ask When Decluttering Your Home

 15. Can I even remember why, when, or how I acquired this item?

 Listen to the voice in your head when you’re answering these questions.
 Hopefully it’s saying “you know Lauren, you really don’t need that anymore” - and challenge it if it’s being stubborn (like “but maybe one day…").
 If you continue to get stuck, create a “maybe” pile for items you would like to revisit in a 2nd or 3rd round of decision making.
-Be sure to revisit them though (because Barbara Hemphill said it perfectly: “clutter is nothing more than postponed decisions”).
-I personally am ruthless when it comes to getting rid of things, always satisfied with a lesson I am learning about the purchase (or gift) during its exit from my life - and there is always a lesson.

 You got this!